Brazil nut: Oil

 Brazil nut oil contains 48% unsaturated fatty acids composed mainly of oleic and linoleic acids, the phytosterol, beta-sitosterol, and fat-soluble vitamin E.

-The following table presents the composition of fatty acids in Brazil nut oil (see USDA source in nutrition table):
+The following table presents the composition of fatty acids in Brazil nut oil:

 Wood

 The lumber from Brazil nut trees (not to be confused with Brazilwood) is of excellent quality, having diverse uses from flooring to heavy construction.
 Logging the trees is prohibited by law in all three producing countries (Brazil, Bolivia, and Peru).
 Illegal extraction of timber and land clearances present continuing threats.
+In Brazil, cutting down a Brazil nut tree requires previous authorization from the Brazilian Institute of Environment and Renewable Natural Resources.

 Other uses

-Brazil nut oil is used as a lubricant in clocks, in the manufacturing of paint and cosmetics, such as soap and perfume.
-Because of its hardness, the Brazil nutshell is often pulverized and used as an abrasive to polish materials, such as metals and ceramics, in the same way as a jeweler's rouge.
-The charcoal from the nut shells may be used to purify water.
+Brazil nut oil is used as a lubricant in clocks and in the manufacturing of paint and cosmetics, such as soap and perfume.
+Because of its hardness, the Brazil nutshell is often pulverized and used as an abrasive to polish materials, such as metals and ceramics, in the same way as jeweler's rouge, while charcoal from the shells can be used to purify water.